mpaglia0/Iudas/README.md

 # Basic theme configuration

-:warning: All following configuration parameters are valid only for **Z** theme.
+### All following configuration parameters are valid only for **Z** theme.

-All properties have to be entered in ``pelicanconf.py``.
+Properties have to be entered in ``pelicanconf.py``.
 For your convenience, you can find a ``pelicanconf.py`` template in this repo.
 You can look here in order to have a nice starting point.

 ### Header image Covers